vineet-op/Chill-Guy-Cursor/README.md

 import CustomCursor from 'custom-chill-cursor'

-and use it in your project
+3. Use it in your project as a componenet

-<CustomCursor
+`<CustomCursor
 cursorImage={chillGuy}
 />